-In October 2000, Caltrans started driving test piles for the San Francisco-Oakland Bay Bridge, seismic safety project.
+In October 2000, Caltrans started driving test piles for the San Francisco-Oakland Bay Bridge seismic safety project.
 Underwater noise pressure waves radiated from the impact driving activity, resulting in harassment and harm to listed fish.
-At that time, Caltrans, the Federal Highway Administration, and the National Marine Fisheries Service (NMFS) realized the need to address potential hydroacoustic impacts to fish and other aquatic species, related to pile driving activities.
-Due to the need to develop information and research on effects criteria for fish, in 2004, Caltrans in coordination with Washington DOT, Oregon DOT, Federal Highways Administration (FHWA), NMFS, California Department of Fish & Wildlife (CDFW) & U.S. FWS, established the Fisheries Hydroacoustic Working Group (FHWG).
+At that time, Caltrans, the Federal Highway Administration, and the National Marine Fisheries Service (NMFS) realized the need to address potential hydroacoustic impacts to fish and other aquatic species related to pile driving activities.
+Due to the need to develop information and research on effects criteria for fish, in 2004, Caltrans in coordination with Washington DOT, Oregon DOT, Federal Highway Administration (FHWA), National Marine Fisheries Service (NMFS), California Department of Fish & Wildlife (CDFW) and the U.S. Fish & Wildlife Service (USFWS), established the Fisheries Hydroacoustic Working Group (FHWG).
 In June 2008, the FHWG agreed on both peak and accumulative thresholds for fish exposed to pile driving operations.

 In an effort to address hydroacoustic impacts early in the project delivery process, "Technical Guidance for Assessment and Mitigation of Hydroacoustic Effects of Pile Driving on Fish", has been updated.
 The Compendium of Hydroacoustic Data is available in Appendix 1 of the Manual.
 Please continue to work with appropriate project delivery team members and resource agency staff to address issues specific to your project and to check the fish hydroacoustic website for changes as science and engineering evolve to further address hydroacoustic issues.
 For biological information and assistance regarding hydroacoustic impacts please contact Melinda Molnar at 707-445-6627